Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

   * (optional) `nfs` rule allows the NFSv4 server port to be exposed to the specified address prefix.
 Multiple address prefixes can be specified.
 This property is ignored for glusterfs clusters.
+  * (optional) `glusterfs` rule allows the various GlusterFS management and brick ports to be exposed to the specified address prefix.
+Multiple address prefixes can be specified.
+This property is ignored for nfs clusters.
   * (optional) `custom_inbound_rules` are custom inbound rules for other services that you need to expose.
     * (required) `<rule name>` is the name of the rule; the example uses